maibennett/sta235/exampleSite/content/Project/_index.en.md

 Presentations will short presentations (5 minutes) followed by a couple of questions.
 All slides need to be submitted by Thursday Dec.
 8th by noon.

 {{% notice grading %}}
-**Presentation:** The slides show the main points fo the project and convey the message in an appropriate way.<br>
+**Presentation:** The slides show the main points of the project and convey the message in an appropriate way.<br>
 **Presenter:** The presenter shows knowledge of the project and they are able to convey the information in the appropriate time.<br>
 **Questions:** The group is able to answer the questions successfully.<br>
 **Peer assessment:** Students will be evaluated by their peers in terms of their contributions and responsiblity.